-Bone Broth is all the rage and for good reason!
+Bone Broth is all the rage, and for a good reason!
 Bone broths are nutrient-dense, easy to digest, and contain vitamins and minerals like B vitamins, Vitamin D, calcium, magnesium, and trace minerals in forms that your body can easily absorb

 Bone broth has been shown to: